kuper0201/autovnc/readme.md

 ## I tested this script on x86_64 Lubuntu System.

 ## Usage
-This script has to run with root user.
+This script will execute automatically with root user.

 First, download the script and grant execute permission with chmod.
 ```